josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 If this were Wikipedia, there would be at least five "who?" "such as?" and "citation needed" links in this sentence.

 First: why does it matter what WP Engine's revenue was, or is?
 What's the point of bringing it up not just here, but repeatedly throughout the article, if there's never going to be any meaning attached to the figure?
-(And indeed, as we'll see, there's not.
-It's just a number that I guess is supposed to just sound big and scary.)

 Was this growth different than the growth of comparable companies over the same period?
 If it was, why is this important?
 Why is this growth apparently _bad_, both in general and for WordPress in particular?